timoderbeste/gpt-sh/README.md

-# Shell GPT 2
+# GPT-SHell

 This is an on-going development of an upgraded version of the original [Shell GPT](https://github.com/TheR1D/shell_gpt).
-In addition to executing basic shell commands as Shell GPT already supports, with Shell GPT 2, you can directly load the content of text files from your device and process them with ChatGPT.
+In addition to executing basic shell commands as Shell GPT already supports, with GPT-SHell, you can directly load the content of text files from your device and process them with ChatGPT.

 ## Introduction by GPT3.5

 https://user-images.githubusercontent.com/7350056/227848106-d8d3d6d4-9f3e-4f40-82b4-5a7ee1f69988.mov

 The code defines a Python script that runs a shell-like command interface using OpenAI's GPT (Generative Pretrained Transformer) language model.
 It imports several modules such as argparse, json, os, readline, typer, and custom-made modules such as openai_client, prompt_builder, shell_actions, think_actions, and utils.